The Series Heritage Studies and it’s Advisory Board

 The scientific quality of the series Heritage Studies is assured by a scientific advisory board.
 This board consists of internationally and interdisciplinary recognised experts who ensure the paradigmatic direction as well as the multidisciplinary approach of the series on the highest level.
 The following experts belong to the board.

-Aebischer, Ph.D., Verena is an Associate Professor in Social Psychology at the University Paris Ouest Nanterre la Défense and has been a guest lecturer in Germany, Switzerland, Italy, French Guyana, the US and China.
-Her work focuses on intergroup and intercultural relations and on social representations with a social constructionist backdrop.
-Her research interests and teaching spans a range of areas related to conflict management and gender equality, and has lately evolved into a particular interest on how and why relationships may encourage toxic behaviour in people such as dishonesty, abuse of power, mobbing, parasitism.
+Dr. Verena Aebischer is an former Professor in Social Psychology at the University Paris Ouest Nanterre la Défense and has been a guest lecturer in Germany, Switzerland, Italy, French Guyana, the US, and China.
+Her work focused on intergroup and intercultural relations and on social representations with a social constructionist backdrop.
+Her research interests and teaching encompass to this day a range of areas related to conflict management and gender equality and has evolved into a particular interest on how and why relationships may encourage toxic behaviour in people such as dishonesty, abuse of power, mobbing, parasitism.
 Verena Aebischer studied in Basel, London, Geneva, and Paris, where she earned her Ph.D. at the Ecole des Hautes Etudes en Sciences Sociales.
-She has been the beneficiary of grants and awards from the European Union, Swiss National foundation, various French ministries, French-German Youth office and enjoys collaborative ties with national and foreign universities.
+She has been the beneficiary of grants and awards from the European Union, Swiss National foundation, various French ministries, French-German Youth office and enjoyed collaborative ties with national and foreign universities.
 She has also been a consultant to private and public organisations and ad-hoc reviewer for books and journals.

 Key areas: conflict management, gender relations, toxic behaviour

-Cameron, Dr., Christina is a professor within the School of Architecture and also holds the Canada Research Chair in Built Heritage at the University of Montreal where she directs a research program on heritage conservation.
-She studied literature at the University of Toronto and holds a M.A. in Museum Studies from Brown University and a Ph.D. in the history of architecture from Laval University in Quebec City.
-She previously served as a heritage executive with Parks Canada for more than thirty-five years, serving as director general of National Historic Sites and secretary to the Historic Sites and Monuments Board of Canada.
-She has worked with the World Heritage Convention since 1987, chairing the Committee in 1990 and 2008 and co-authoring Many Voices, One Vision: The Early Years of the World Heritage Convention (2013).
-She is President of the Canadian Commission for UNESCO and Chair of the Advisory Committee on Official Residences of Canada.
+Dr. Christina Cameron, Professor Emeritus at the School of Architecture of the University of Montreal, held the Canada Research Chair in Built Heritage from 2005 to 2019 where she directed a research program on heritage conservation.
+She studied literature (B.A.
+University of Toronto) and museum studies (M.A.
+Brown University) and history of architecture (Ph.D.
+Laval University).
+She previously served as a heritage executive with Parks Canada for more than thirty-five years, as director general of National Historic Sites and secretary to the Historic Sites and Monuments Board of Canada.
+She has worked with the World Heritage Convention since 1987, chairing the Committee in 1990 and 2008, and co-authoring Many Voices, One Vision: The Early Years of the World Heritage Convention (2013), now translated into French, Russian and Chinese.
 In 2007, she received the Outstanding Achievement Award of the Public Service of Canada, the country’s highest recognition for public service.
 She was appointed to the Order of Canada in 2014 and received the Prix du Québec Gérard-Morisset in 2018 for her contribution to heritage conservation in Canada and abroad.
 She is a founding member of OurWorldHeritage.

-Cave, Dr., Claire is a lecturer and coordinator of World Heritage Management programme at University College Dublin (UCD).
+Dr. Claire Cave is a lecturer and coordinator of World Heritage Management programme at University College Dublin (UCD).
 The UCD World Heritage programme includes a PhD in World Heritage Studies, an MSc in World Heritage Management and online postgraduate courses in World Heritage Conservation.

-Droste, Prof. Dr., Magdalena is a professor and former holder of the Chair for Art History at Brandenburg University of Technology Cottbus Senftenberg since 1997.
+Prof. Dr. Magdalena Droste is a professor since 1997 and former holder of the Chair for Art History at Brandenburg University of Technology Cottbus-Senftenberg.
 She studied art history and German studies at the Rheinisch-Westfälische Technische Hochschule Aachen (RWTH Aachen) and the Philipps University of Marburg, completing her Ph.D. there in 1977.
 From 1980 to 1997 she was an academic assistant at the Bauhaus Archive in Berlin.
 Droste has authored and edited numerous publications on the subject of Bauhaus and the history of 19th and 20th century design.
-She is a distinguished expert in the field of the musealization of heritage and the restitution of art.
+She is a distinguished expert in the field of the musealization of heritage.

 Key areas: Tangible Heritage / Art History / Museology

-Harris, Dr., Jennifer is an Adjunct Research Fellow in Cultural Heritage at Curtin University in Western Australia in the School of Design and the Built Environment.
-She holds degrees in literature (BA Hons), film theory (MA) and Cultural Studies and Heritage Studies (PhD).
+Dr. Jennifer Harris, researched and lectured for many years in Cultural Heritage at Curtin University in Western Australia.
+She holds degrees in Literature (BA Hons), Film Theory (MA) and Cultural Studies and Heritage Studies (PhD).
 She has a background in both print and television journalism.
 She has served on the Australian National Committee for ICOM and the Executive Board of ICOM’s museology committee, ICOFOM.
 Her research interests include popular culture, intangible heritage, human rights and visitor experiences in museums and heritage sites.
 In addition to academic work, she draws on theories of Cultural Heritage in writing fiction about place and memory.

 Key areas: Popular Culture / Tangible Heritage / Intangible Heritage / Human rights / Museology / Cultural Studies

-Key areas: Tangible Heritage / 1972 Convention / Historic Urban Landscape / Heritage Impact Assessments
+Key areas: Urban Conservation / 1972 Convention / Historic Urban Landscape / Heritage Impact Assessment / Sustainability